Smoked shotgun shells are the perfect appetizer for your next summertime get-together with friends and family, or a game-day treat.

 And the only thing dangerous about these smoked shotgun shells is that they’re dangerously delicious and a bit addictive.

-Made with simple ingredients, these delicious smoked shotgun shells are loaded with a mixture of ground beef, sweet Italian sausage, sharp cheddar cheese, gouda cheese, and a blend of simple seasonings.
+Made with simple ingredients, these delicious smoked shotgun shells are loaded with ground beef, sweet Italian sausage, sharp cheddar cheese, gouda cheese, and a blend of simple seasonings.

 Stuffed into manicotti shells, wrapped in bacon, and coated with barbecue sauce, our smoked shotgun shells have an explosion of flavor in every bite.